mmrkavya/ecommerce/readme.md

-#Ecommerce Backend
+# Ecommerce Backend

 Implemented the backend for an e-commerce website in Flask with SQLite database.

 Its a complete backend system which allows  to signup customers and vendors, login them using their credentials, as a vendor add items in the database, as a customer place an order, and as an admin, I should be able to see all the orders placed etc.

-## attached the postman collection for reference of request-response
+## Details
-/customer:
+Attached the postman collection for reference of request-response /customer:
 Post:
     This is a signup API.
 This should take, “name, username, password, level” as parameters.
 Here level is 0 for the customer, 1 for vendor and 2 for Admin